stanley-techz/cybersecurity_projects/README.md

 # cybersecurity_projects
-Welcome to my cybersecurity projects executed for different clients, using different cybersecurity tools and environments
+Welcome to my cybersecurity projects executed for different clients, using different cybersecurity tools and environments.